btcpayserver/BTCPayServer.Vault/README.md

 [![NuGet](https://img.shields.io/nuget/v/BTCPayServer.Hwi.svg)](https://www.nuget.org/packages/BTCPayServer.Hwi)

-# BTCPayServer.Hardware
+# BTCPayServer.Vault

 This project is composed of two parts:

-* [BTCPayServer.Hwi](BTCPayServer.Hwi): An easy to use library wrapping the command line interface of the [hwi project](https://github.com/bitcoin-core/HWI). ([nuget](https://www.nuget.org/packages/BTCPayServer.Hwi))
+* [BTCPayServer.Hwi](BTCPayServer.Hwi): An easy to use library ([nuget](https://www.nuget.org/packages/BTCPayServer.Hwi)) wrapping the command line interface of the [hwi project](https://github.com/bitcoin-core/HWI).
-* [BTCPayServer.Bridge](BTCPayServer.Bridge): A simple local web server providing access to the hardware wallet physically connected to your computer via hwi.
+* [BTCPayServer.Vault](BTCPayServer.Vault): A simple local web server providing access to the hardware wallet physically connected to your computer via hwi.

 ## How to use BTCPayServer.Hwi